ggluo/ggluo.github.io/_projects/0_project.md

 ### Script for training

 After the configuration file is done, you need to write a script to start training that includes the read of configuration file, the initialization of the dataloader, and the start of the trainer.
 The below is an example.
+Once the training is started, you can use TensorBoard to monitor the losses for training by specifying where the log folder is.

 ```python